gooddaytoday/testcafe-reporter-spec/README.md

 This is fork of the **Spec** reporter plugin for [TestCafe](http://devexpress.github.io/testcafe).
 You can:

-- Filter warnings by specifying filter option in testcafe's config file `.testface.js.`:
+- Filter warnings by specifying filter option in testcafe's config files: `.testcaferc.cjs` and `.testcaferc.cjs`:
 - Log progress after each fixture.
 Disabled by default.
 - Add human-readable duration (with colors by duration!) to every test.
 Disabled by default.